eleciawhite/rebloginator/README.md

 Essentially, it could go on a server and work.
 Except it only posts one item at a time and a new post kills the previous item.
 It needs to read in the generated-rss and add an item instead of always overwriting the output.
 Also, it only posts the teaser and link instead of the whole post but that is straightforward to change.

+## Installing on a Server ##

+Find a nice server that you have access to, this could be a Raspberry Pi or AWS.
+For me, it is going to be Dreamhost.
+I found [an explantion of setting up a server that help me get over the initial fear and hurdles]9https://gist.github.com/moonmilk/8d78032debd16f31a8a9).
+It boiled down to a few fairly simple steps.
+Install [python3](https://help.dreamhost.com/hc/en-us/articles/115000702772-Installing-a-custom-version-of-Python-3), possibly create a [virtual environment](https://help.dreamhost.com/hc/en-us/articles/115000695551-Installing-and-using-virtualenv-using-Python-3).
+Next, you'll need to install a few libraries:

+pip3 install feedparser PyRSS2Gen python-dateutil timezones

+From there, you should be able to run on the server, at least enough to get an output you can try with your feed reader (or an [online one](http://www.feedbucket.com/)).
+Next, you'll want to set up a cron job to run rebloginator regularly.

 ## Skip to the End ##
 If the idea sounds good but this implementation seems, well, unfinished, there is another, already existing solution: